 Asexual Activity: Mutually Consented Lack Of Sexual Activity

 Your partner may be happy simply masturbating on their own to relieve sexual urges.
 Or, you may agree to ethical non-monogamy, in which you consent for your partner to have sex with other people to fulfill their sexual needs.
-How you and your partner arrange the details and rules of such situations should be discussed fully with each other, and it's best for any other sexual partners to be aware of the situation, as well.
+How you and your partner arrange the details and rules of such situations should be discussed fully with each other, and any other sexual partners should be aware of the situation.